Coast FIRE Calculator

 After You Hit Coast FI

 Reaching your Coast FI number doesn't mean you have to stop saving.
 But it means you can.
-Here's what that freedom looks like:
+Based on r/coastFIRE discussions, the most common paths fall into two categories:

 The "One More Year" Trap